-Today I’m sharing a tutorial for one of my all-time favorite quilt blocks – the classic Eight-pointed star – sometimes called the Sawtooth Star (and probably many other names.)
+Today I’m sharing a tutorial for one of my all-time favorite quilt blocks – the classic Eight-pointed star – sometimes called the Sawtooth Star quilt block (and probably many other names.)

 You may remember the little star mini-quilt I shared last week.
 I had multiple people ask for instructions for making these stars.
 It’s been something I’ve wanted to write a tutorial about for years and I figured now was the time.